-Marcus W. Dean, Chair | J. Michael Walters, Area Associate Dean
+Marcus W. Dean, Chair and Area Associate Dean

-The mission of the Intercultural Studies major is to prepare Christians to respond to key problems of global concern in culturally relevant ways that follow kingdom principles.
-The major, drawing heavily on the methodologies and perspectives of anthropology and related social sciences, integrates the theory of cross-cultural development work with experiential learning in cross-cultural settings.
-This major will provide competence for students seeking to serve in such fields as community development, relief work, health services, education, missions, and Bible translation in developing countries, multi-cultural contexts in the US, and the inner-city context.
+The mission of the Intercultural Studies Department is to prepare Christians to respond to key problems of global concern in culturally relevant ways that follow kingdom principles.
+The Department offers two majors, Intercultural Studies and International Development, both drawing heavily on the methodologies and perspectives of anthropology and related social sciences, integrating the theory of cross-cultural development work with experiential learning in cross-cultural settings.
+These majors will provide competence for students seeking to serve in such fields as community development, relief work, health services, education, missions, and Bible translation in developing countries, multi-cultural contexts in the US, and the inner-city context.
+Both majors and the minors prepare students for today's multicultural job market and mutual learning across cultures.

-Concentrations are optional.
-If a concentration is not selected, students will need to choose two electives (see choices below).
+Concentrations for the Intercultural Studies major are optional.
+If a concentration is not selected, students will need to choose two electives.